twentyfortysix/wp_init/README.md

-WP-CLI script that interactively install Wordpress, disable some unwanted stuff, install bucnh of plugins I use regurarily
+WP-CLI script that interactively install Wordpress, Disable some unwanted stuff, install bucnh of plugins and resert the Wo to a normal working state.

+Make it more CMS like not blog like auto-disable all comments.
+Install CMS usefull plugins such as Timber, ACF, posts 2 post, wp-pagnavi, simple image sizes, w3tc, wordfence, etc.

 Requirments:
 - SSH